jedimatt42/tipi/emulation/README.md

 2. Edit the /etc/fstab and delete the 3 TMPFS entries

+3. Disable tipiwatchdog.service

-3. exit the emulation clean: `sudo shutdown now`
+4. exit the emulation clean: `sudo shutdown now`

 ## Errors in the standard image that might need fixing